ashudva/HAR/data/README.txt

 ========
 Use of this dataset in publications must be acknowledged by referencing the following publications

-- Jorge-L. Reyes-Ortiz, Luca Oneto, Albert Samï¿½, Xavier Parra, Davide Anguita.
+- Jorge-L. Reyes-Ortiz, Luca Oneto, Albert Samà, Xavier Parra, Davide Anguita.
 Transition-Aware Human Activity Recognition Using Smartphones.
 Neurocomputing.
 Springer 2015.

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.